Visitors were arriving.

 Your friend has already read through the information he found earlier and now wants to go a step further and see the software in action before making any decisions.
 Find a way on the website to make that happen.

-05. FINDINGS
+05. FINDINGS SUMMARY

-Four friction points were costing conversions
+Four friction points THAT were costing conversions

 Analysis of the data gathered from the testing sessions revealed four top insights that help to explain why cieTrade wasn’t converting at the desired numbers: